cyberxtr/utility/README.md

 The workflow and details of setup to contribute are described in [CONTRIBUTING.md](CONTRIBUTING.md), and security policy is described in [SECURITY.md](SECURITY.md).
 To propose new protocol changes or standards use [Specification & Standards repository](https://github.com/utility/UEPs).

+## Telegram Bot Example

+A minimal Telegram bot with a web-based admin panel is available in [`telegram_bot/`](telegram_bot/).
+It demonstrates how to organize files into button-driven categories and broadcast messages to subscribers.